 We can agree the specification of works once the purpose of your survey has been discussed.
 Our quotation will itemise our fee, project programme and deliverables.

-To discuss your project with us, please call one of our offices and speak to our Project Management team or email email@example.com.
+To discuss your project with us, please call one of our offices and speak to our team of experts or email firstname.lastname@example.org.